 There are many misconceptions about the role of a recruitment consultant.
 Here at Walters People we do things differently and encourage a culture that allows our staff to grow and develop both in their personal life and career.

-We speak to Dan Brown, senior manager for the Walters People part-qualified accounting and finance division, who shares insights into the typical day of a Walters People recruitment consultant and why working in recruitment is a fantastic career path.
+We speak to Louise Tallboy-Wood, Associate Director of Walters People London, who shares insights into the typical day of a Walters People recruitment consultant and why working in recruitment is a fantastic career path.